Honda NT1100

-The Honda NT1100 is a Sport touring motorcycle produced by the Japanese company Honda.
-Introduced in 2021, it is built for the European market.
+The NT1100 is a sport touring motorcycle produced by the Japanese company Honda.

+Technology features include Android Auto and Apple Carplay.

+History

+Introduced in 2021, it is built primarily for the European, Canadian and American market.

 Specifications

 The engine is slightly modified compared to the Honda CRF1100L Africa Twin.
 The NT1100 reaches a top speed of 200 km/h.

 Transmission

 The NT1100 has a six-speed manual transmission, optionally available as a dual-clutch transmission (DCT) and weighs 10 kg more.
 Unlike the last NT model, the Honda NT700V Deauville, the engine power is not transmitted by a cardan shaft but by a chain to the rear wheel.

+However, beginning in 2025 the NT1100 is available only with the Dual Clutch Transmission in the United States.